Combating Emotional and Physical Child Abuse in the Caribbean

 Children in St. Vincent and other Caribbean countries are at risk of abuse and neglect, a persistent issue ChildFund and others are addressing.

-Child abuse and neglect is a persistent problem in Caribbean countries, including Dominica and St. Vincent, where ChildFund has worked since 1985.
+Physical and emotional child abuse and neglect are a persistent problem in Caribbean countries, including Dominica and St. Vincent, where ChildFund has worked since 1985.

 The Cycle of Abuse

-Social attitudes toward child abuse are complex in Caribbean nations such as Dominica and St. Vincent.
+Social attitudes toward child abuse and domestic violence are complex in Caribbean nations such as Dominica and St. Vincent.
 Rates of reported child sexual abuse were particularly high during the early 1990s, and although much progress has been made, the crime remains a serious problem in many Caribbean nations.
-Domestic and youth gang violence is particularly prevalent, and often law enforcement agencies are stretched thin.
-In addition, girls and young women are sometimes marginalized because of a lack of education and resources, which makes the reporting of abuse difficult.
+Youth gang and domestic violence is particularly prevalent, and often law enforcement agencies and child services are stretched thin.
+In addition, girls and young women are sometimes marginalized because of a lack of education and resources, which makes reporting both domestic and child abuse difficult.

 The psychological damage abuse victims endure can be devastating.
 According to the American Psychological Association, children who have suffered abuse can develop a range of serious mental health conditions in later life, including post-traumatic stress disorder, separation anxiety and depression.
 In addition, some victims of child abuse develop substance abuse problems as adolescents and can experience great difficulty in leading healthy, happy lives.

 Working Toward Solutions

 One of the most urgent problems that Caribbean nations face when attempting to tackle emotional and physical child abuse is the lack of a defined legislative framework.
 Following the United Nation's study on family violence against children in the Caribbean, the need for clearly defined public policies to protect vulnerable children was identified as a primary means of reducing the number of child abuse cases in the region.